Fox-ML-infrastructure/FoxML_Core/README.md

 > **🎯 Version 1.0 Definition:** See [FOXML_1.0_MANIFEST.md](DOCS/00_executive/product/FOXML_1.0_MANIFEST.md) for the capability boundary that defines what constitutes FoxML 1.0.

 > **📝 See [CHANGELOG.md](CHANGELOG.md) for recent technical and compliance changes.**

 ---

-## ⚠️ **ORGANIZATIONAL USE REQUIRES A PAID LICENSE**

-**If an organization uses this, they need a license.**

-**Organizational Use includes:**
-- Any use by or for a company, university, lab, or other organization
-- Any internal evaluation, pilots, PoCs, dev/staging, or production use
-- Any use supporting revenue, operations, services, or internal tooling
-- Any evaluation/pilot done by an organization
-- Any use by employees, contractors, interns, or affiliates in the scope of their work

-**Free use is limited to:**
-- Personal use (individual, non-commercial, not for any business purpose)
-- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

-**Unauthorized organizational use is copyright infringement.**

-📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

-**Business use requires a paid license.** Commercial licensing is offered via paid Pilot + Annual License.
-Typical deployments are enterprise engagements with onboarding, integration support, and maintained release access.
-Fees are specified in Ordering Documents.
-See [`LEGAL/SUBSCRIPTIONS.md`](LEGAL/SUBSCRIPTIONS.md) for details.

----